 For more information on the timber species visit the NZ wood website at www.nzwood.co.nz

 Timberworks post and beam frames or trusses are typically closed in using conventional stud framing as per the NZ building code NZS 3604: We encourage clients and designers to leave the Timberworks timbers fully exposed on the inside of the ceiling and wall linings and have developed some simple details to facilitate this.
 Adobe and strawbale enclosure systems also beautifully compliment a Timberworks structure.

 The timbers can be finished in many different ways.
-They can be left bandsawn with a light sand for a more rustic finish or planed and sanded for a higher quality furniture like finish.
+They can be left bandsawn with a light sand for a more rustic finish (left-hand photo) or planed and sanded for a smoother, furniture like finish (photo to right).
 An oil based stain can also be applied if required.
 The timbers leave the workshop with a coat of wood sealer which gives them 8 to 12 weeks of moisture protection while the timbers are closed in.
 Once weather-tight and when the ceiling and wall linings have been painted, the exposed timbers can be cleaned sanded and have their final coats of an oil based product of applied if required.
 We recommend an oil based product to allow the timbers to breath as they continue to dry out.

 The edges of the timbers can be finished in a number of ways from a simple arice to complicated chamfers.
 These can be discussed with Timberworks during the design phase.
 The ends of exposed timbers can also be finished to great effect.
 Clients can choose from carved pendants to sculpted pergola or rafters ends.
 Again these options are addressed at the design phase of the project.